fyne-io/developer.fyne.io/architecture/widgets.md

 The standard widgets use the theme specified padding to make appropriate space around their graphical components.
-In the `v2.0.0` release the height and baseline of most widgets was standardised to ensure that standard layouts will align well by default.
+The `widget` package uses a standard height and baseline to ensure that provided layouts will align well by default.
 If you are building a custom widget it is recommended to follow these guidelines.

-The value of `theme.Padding()` is used in layouts to space elements of a container, it creates a standardised space around the various parts of an application.
+The value of `theme.Padding()` is used in layouts to space elements of a container, it creates a consistent space around the various parts of an application.
 Some widgets, however, have content that should be inset from the edges of the extents.
-Consider `Entry`, It has a background and an underline that go out to the edges, but it's content should be inset.
+Consider `Entry`, It has a background and a border that go out to the edges, but its content should be inset.
 And so we have standardised the amount of spacing used to inset so that alignment matches.

-The standard inset, or content padding, of a widget is currently defined as `2*theme.Padding()`.
-The standard value of padding is `4` which means the standard inset is `8`.
+The standard inset, or content padding, of a widget is defined as `theme.InnerPadding()`.
+The standard value of padding is `4` and the inner padding is `8`.
 You can see in `Label` and `Entry` how the (text) content is inset by this much so that their content will align horizontally and vertically when placed next to each other.

 <p style="text-align: center;" markdown="1">
 ![](/images/architecture/widget-inset.png)